mmahmad/qMe/README.md

 To access Postgres from container: `host='postgres'` and `port=5432`

 The front-end app will automatically reload if you change any of the source files.

+To stop all running services and containers: `./stop.sh`